 In general, a Vicodin withdrawal timeline may look like this:

 For some people, especially long-term, heavy Vicodin users there may be something called post-acute withdrawal syndrome.
 This refers to extended withdrawal symptoms, which are primarily psychological.
 In this situation Vicodin withdrawal symptoms like anxiety, depression, and cravings may go on for months, but this can be treated with a combination of medication and therapy.

 Withdrawal and Vicodin detox can be uncomfortable and scary for a lot of people.
 In fact, the withdrawal symptoms are what can derail people’s attempts at sobriety, which is why it’s important to have the right Vicodin withdrawal help.

-If you opt to receive treatment at a Vicodin detox center that’s accredited and qualified, the medical staff can monitor you to ensure there are no complications, and also provide you with the necessary medicines to ease your symptoms and help you successfully move into addiction treatment.
+If you opt to receive treatment at our accredited detox center in Palmer Lake, CO, our medical staff will monitor you to ensure there are no complications, and also provide you with the necessary medicines to ease your symptoms and help you successfully move into addiction treatment.

 Once you’ve finished your detox from Vicodin, then you can move into an inpatient or outpatient rehab program.

 Our team of recovery experts are here to help you begin your journey toward a healthier, substance-free life in recovery.